Geography

 Homework

-Pupils will receive two pieces of Geography homework per week which should take approximately thirty minutes to complete.
+Pupils will receive one piece of Geography homework per week in Year 7 and 8 and two pieces in Year 9, which should take approximately thirty minutes to complete.
 Challenge homework is always provided, and students are encouraged to engage with it to help further develop their knowledge.
 Completion of challenge homework is always recognised and rewarded through the e-praise system.

 Assessment details